terra-money/docs/docs/Concepts/glossary.md

 ## Market swap

 A swap in Terra Station that uses the Terra protocol's market function.
-Market swaps can be between Terra stablecoin denominations or between Terra and Luna.
+Market swaps occur between Terra stablecoin denominations or between Terra and Luna.
 Market swaps spend gas and incur either a [Tobin tax](#fees) or a [Spread fee](#fees), but are not subject to a [stability fee](#fees).

+To learn how to use the market swap feature in Terra station, visit [how to use Terra Station](/How-to/Terra-Station/Swap.html#market-swap).

 ## Mint